-With a background in BSL/English Interpreting and Sociology I make work, projects and collaborations exploring these themes, utilising a context-based mix of social engagement, live art, public installations, film making, collections and documentation.
+With a background in BSL/English Interpreting and Sociology I make work, projects and collaborations exploring these themes, utilising a context-based mix of social engagement, live art, photographic performance, film making and space making.

 Originally from a village near Hull in East Yorkshire I grew up in a small town by the sea to a stay at home older Dad and a full time working Mum.
 Feminism was part of my upbringing even before I knew the word.
 As well as being a Northern feminist artist my background is in Sociology and British Sign Language (BSL).
 I studied both areas at the University of Durham where my dissertation considered ideas of language and labeling in the Deaf community.

 I have Interpreted between BSL and English professionally for almost 15 years including 5 years of Performance Interpreting and the use of BSL and visual communication features heavily in my art practice.
 The power dynamics of being an Interpreter have also been a source for my art practice and I am exploring these through my art performance work.

 Key to my work is: language, it’s use, conversations, the spaces that allow these to happen, the voices that are hidden and how we access these; power and how language affects and is effected by this; and access, how we hear other voices, who hears our own, how Art reaches audiences and how do audiences reach us?